How Jiro Is Personalized For You

 Important To Remember

-- Specialty is assigned at registration based on your NPI taxonomy.
-If your specialty is incorrectly assigned, or if you practice across multiple specialties, contact Jiro Health support to review your account configuration.
+• Specialty is assigned at registration based on your selection.
+If your specialty is incorrectly chosen, or if you practice across multiple specialties, make sure to edit your specialty in the Profile page.

-- Jiro Health personalization does not use data you enter into any external system, including your EHR or practice management software.
+• Jiro personalization does not use data you enter into any external system, including your EHR or practice management software.
 All personalization is derived from real-world data.

-- Attribution logic and benchmark methodology follow established industry standards, including HEDIS, CMS, and AHRQ frameworks, adapted for the data available in the Jiro Health dataset.
+• Attribution logic and benchmark methodology follow established industry standards, including HEDIS, CMS, and AHRQ frameworks, adapted for the data available in the Jiro dataset.

 Related Articles